 Texting and driving is more expensive than you think

 If you’re insured in Ohio, you’re fortunate because the state has the sixth-lowest average insurance premiums in the country.
-Traffic violations like texting and driving not only cost you with rising premiums and fines but count as points against your license.
+Traffic violations like texting and driving not only cost you rising premiums and fines but count as points against your license.
 Once you reach 12 points against your license in Ohio, the Bureau of Motor Vehicles suspends your license for six months.